CooldudePUGS/VTOL-Guide/README.md

 ## External Tools
 ![vtol-external-tools](https://user-images.githubusercontent.com/70904206/219881655-f6a44137-6daf-49b1-9daf-aebbc3e44da4.png)
 The fourth screen lists a lot of commonly used tools by modders to help create mods easier.
-You can get more info about each tool by clicking the Information icon in the top right of the image for each respective tool.
+You can get more info about each tool by clicking the information icon in the top right of the image for each respective tool.

 ## About
 ![vtol-about](https://user-images.githubusercontent.com/70904206/219881669-3c957167-8ac7-46f2-8ad8-3dd71960c1d3.png)